SerenityOS/serenity/Ladybird/Documentation/BuildInstructions.md

 brew install qt ninja
 ```

-For the c++ compiler, gcc-11 or clang-13 are required at a minimum for c++20 support.
+For the C++ compiler, gcc-12 or clang-13 are required at a minimum for c++20 support.

 For Ubuntu 20.04 and above, ensure that the Qt6 Wayland packages are available: